An end-of-season open studio event with our artists and curators-in-residence

 All afternoon

-A tribute to all the moving stories, words and offerings shared during her time at Delfina, Shenece shares the progression of her forthcoming moving speakers works.
+A tribute to all the moving stories, words and offerings shared during her time at Delfina Foundation, Shenece shares the progression of her forthcoming moving speakers works.
 Her offering for open studios celebrates the voices, people and moments that have moved her, through portrayals of voicing animated by air and an invitation to share in sound choreographing action.

 Tara Al Dughaiter (Library)